Event Marketing Strategies: The Small Business and Nonprofit Guide

 When you’re planning, take note of which events had the highest attendance.
 Notice which days of the week, what times, venues, and activities yield the most interest.

-Now that you know the ins and outs of putting on the perfect event, it’s time to start planning your own mixers and meet and greets, sales and special tastings.
-Get creative and think about what kinds of activities are going to be the most engaging for your clients and potential customers.
+Now that you know the ins and outs of putting on a successful event, it’s time to start planning your own.
+Get creative and think about what kinds of activities will be the most engaging for your clients and potential customers.